Ishaqezaz/HPC-Project/README.md

 To run the serial program:
 ```
-$ make run ARG
+$ make run ARGS
 ```
-where 'ARG' is the number of images you wish to process.
+Where 'ARGS' is the number of images you wish to process.
 The default is 10 images.

 To run the tests:
 ```